-You’ve followed every little tip you could find… Got your diet in check and have tried several different routines, all to no avail.
+You’ve followed every little tip you could find… Got your diet in check and have tried several different arm training routines, all to no avail.

 If this sounds like you, then you’re in luck.
 I’ve definitely been there before and I hated the feeling of growing hopelessness – but not growing arms…

-However, I’m happy to announce that after nearly a decade of experimenting, and trying what felt like every routine on the internet, I’ve figured out the secrets that turned what was once my worst muscle group into one of my best!
+However, I’m happy to announce that after nearly a decade of experimenting, and trying what felt like every routine on the internet, I’ve figured out the secrets that turned my arm muscles from a weakness to a strength!

-Today, I’m going to teach you how to add several inches to your arms by doing the right things, and taking out all of the bad things that are making it so that your arms won’t grow.
+Today, I’m going to teach you how to add several inches to your arms by doing the RIGHT things, and taking out all the things that are hindering your overall muscle growth.

 Arms Won’t Grow?